Topic

 - Insurance levels: third party, third party fire and theft, comprehensive

-- MOT — valid for one year, renewable up to one month early
+- MOT — valid for one year, renewable up to a month (minus a day) early while keeping the same expiry date

 - V5C log book and the legal duty to update DVLA